Yesterday was Puppy Go Home Day for Gracies litter of eight MultiGen Goldendoodle puppies. Congratulations to all of our

-We have six Guardian Home opportunities available for Golden Retriever puppies from upcoming litters expected to be ready to go home in December, 2018 and March 2019.
+We have a couple of Guardian Home opportunities available from upcoming litters expected to be ready to go home in the first quarter of 2019.
 If you meet our criteria, this could be an opportunity to share ownership for the first three years, then own the dog outright, with the cost you paid reimbursed.
 If you would like more details, please call Janet at (860) 942-7889.

 At Powderhill, we are constantly tweaking and evolving the process for planning, breeding, marketing and delivering puppies to our clientele.
 Here is our current process (Updated May 19, 2018):